 The other big difference is the way architects face architecture as a business.
 They are not afraid of being called “commercial architects”, they assume that architectural work has to be paid.
 I have the feeling that in Portugal Architects don’t care about money because they (we) think that money is a bad thing.
 Offices in Canada pay with justice, they give you benefits, they care about your well-being as an employee, and generally, you don’t have to ask, and this is a very big difference in relation to Portuguese offices.

-From the point of view of construction methods, they use wood as a natural choice for current works and fortunately they are well positioned to win the trend of wood innovation for the medium and large scales.
+From the point of view of construction methods, they use wood as a natural choice for current small works and fortunately they are well positioned to win the trend of wood innovation for the medium and large scales.
 The codes, concerning building physics, are much more demanding.
-Otherwise, in terms of functional codes, they are much more relaxed.
-They allow, for instance, a residential space without windows, called “den”, where people can sleep, something that is absolutely forbidden by the Portuguese codes.
-It means that they can adapt faster to the new demands of contemporary life.
+Otherwise, in terms of functional codes, they are much more relaxed than in Portugal.

-The way they work has some peculiarities: in opposition to the Portuguese approach to innovation and artistical uniqueness, they start a project by stating their precedents… although everyone in Portugal does the same thing, it is done secretly because this is the kind of thing that culturally is considered a sin.
+The way they work has some peculiarities: in opposition to the Portuguese approach to innovation and artistical uniqueness, they start a project by stating their precedents… although everyone in Portugal does the same thing, it is done “secretly” because this is the kind of thing that culturally is considered a “sin”.
 Another “blasphemy” Canadian Architects accept, that I observed in Toronto, is a design control system with judging committees, composed by other architects.
-These design committees can recommend formal and stylistic revisions to the projects submitted to the city.
-This, in Portugal, would be rejected as “inquisitorial fascism”.
+These design committees (or review panels) can recommend formal and stylistic revisions to the projects submitted to the city.
+This, in Portugal, would be rejected as unacceptable.

 I could also mention the excellent landscape architects Canada has, but that would be another story.